 Range can play a big role in deciding what EV is right for you.
-Marin residents drive about 27 miles a day and most Bay Area destinations are within 50 miles.
+Marin residents drive about 27 miles a day.

-For longer trips, several EVs go hundreds of miles without a charge.
+For longer trips, many EVs go hundreds of miles without a chargeand more are on the way.
 Another option is a plug-in car with a gas extender (PHEV).
-While not as green as pure EVs, they are better than gas or hybrid cars.
+While not as green as pure EVs, they are far better than gas or gas-hybrid cars.

 Charging at Home Guide

 EV drivers can enjoy the ease and convenience of charging at home.
 We've created a Home Charging Guide with everything you'll need to know, including charging with renewables, getting best electricity rates, installing a charger and recommendations for home charging stations.